AmenZemzem68/crt-club-isste-volunteering-designs/README.md

 # CRT Club ISSTE Volunteering Designs

 Welcome to the **CRT Club ISSTE Volunteering Designs** repository! 🎨 This is a collection of design projects I created as a volunteer for the **CRT Club** at **ISSTE**.
-The repository includes logos for various departments within the club and a poster designed for a blood donation event.
+The repository includes logos of various departments within the club and a poster designed for a blood donation event.
 ---

 ## 📁 Repository Structure